Logo

 CDs offered by banks are insured up to $250,000 by the Federal Deposit Insurance Corporation (FDIC).1 CDs offered by credit unions are insured up to $250,000 by the National Credit Union Administration (NCUA).2

-How Does a High-Yield CD Work?
+How does a high-yield CD work?

-CDs, also known as “time deposits,” require you make a one-time deposit of money into the account at the beginning of the term and keep it there for a set period of time.
+CDs, also known as “time deposits,” require you to make a one-time deposit of money into the account at the beginning of the term and keep it there for a set period of time.
 Generally, CD terms can range from three months to five years.
 The end of that time period is what’s known as the “maturity date.”
 While most CDs require around $1,000 to open, some have no minimum deposit requirements, and others, such as certain higher-yielding CDs can have minimum balance requirements of up to nearly $100,000.

 If you withdraw your deposit before the CD matures, you may have to pay an early withdrawal penalty—the size of which will vary depending on your financial institution.
 Some financial institutions may agree in advance to waive the early withdrawal penalty if you have held the CD for a minimum period.
 Regardless, it’s important you find out what the penalty is in advance should you need to withdraw funds before the maturity date.

-considering depositing, it’s a good idea to compare the terms of CDs offered on the assumption that you’ll withdraw the money at that time.
+Consider selecting a CD maturity date based on your expected needs, and after considering the pros and cons.
+For example, if in two years you think you might need the money you’re considering depositing, it’s a good idea to compare the terms of CDs offered on the assumption that you’ll withdraw the money at that time.
 If you think that interest rates will rise or you might need access to that money sooner, then locking into a CD may not be the best decision for you.
-There are many factors to consider, which starts with a good understanding of the types of CDs that are available.

-Types of High-Yield CDs
+Types of high-yield CDs

 Generally, a high-yield CD is any CD that offers a higher interest rate, however, there are specific types of CDs that typically fall under the high-yield CD umbrella.
 Here are some of the more common types of CDs you may encounter:

-• Standard CD: Generally, a standard CD is a widely available 3-month CD with no extra features beyond a higher yield when compared to a regular savings account.
+Generally, a standard CD is a widely available 3-month CD with no extra features beyond a higher yield when compared to a regular savings account.

-• No-penalty CD: No-penalty CDs allow you to withdraw your money before the maturity date without penalty.
+No-penalty CDs allow you to withdraw your money before the maturity date without penalty.
 Generally, no-penalty CDs offer lower APYs than standard high-yield CDs and typically come with shorter terms—usually one year.

-• Step-up CD: Similar to a bump-up CD, step-up CDs also allow you to take advantage of rising interest rates.
+Similar to a bump-up CD, step-up CDs also allow you to take advantage of rising interest rates.
 However, the difference is that the financial institution will increase your interest rate by a certain percentage at varying intervals automatically—without

 you having to ask.

-• Add-on CD: While most CDs won’t allow you to make additional deposits beyond your opening balance, add-on CDs let you deposit additional money into your CD after opening your account and before maturity, based on the terms of the account.
+While most CDs won’t allow you to make additional deposits beyond your opening balance, add-on CDs let you deposit additional money into your CD after opening your account and before maturity, based on the terms of the account.

-• Jumbo CD: If you have a large amount of money to deposit and a specific short-term goal in mind, jumbo CDs typically require at least a $100,000 deposit, although some banks may require less.
+If you have a large amount of money to deposit and a specific short-term goal in mind, jumbo CDs typically require at least a $100,000 deposit, although some banks may require less.
 Jumbo CDs aren’t too common and may or may not offer “jumbo” yields compared to other CDs with the same terms.
 So, be sure to compare CD and high-yield savings rates to make sure you’re getting a better yield for depositing a larger amount.

 As you compare different high-yield CD and other savings options, consider when you may need the money, along with the available features that are most important to you.

-Building a High-Yield CD Ladder
+Building a high-yield CD ladder

-In some cases, it could make sense to use multiple CDs to achieve your short- or long-term savings goals.
-For example, building a CD ladder is a strategy that involves splitting up your deposits into CDs with different maturity dates.
 A CD ladder can allow you to take advantage of higher long-term rates without locking up all of your funds for too long.
 By carefully staggering your maturity dates, you can make sure you’re never more than a few months away from being able to access your money without penalty.
 You could also split up your cash into different types of CDs to take advantage of the various features different CDs have to offer.
-The CD ladder strategy is best when you want the certainty of a fixed rate yield over time, especially if you’ll need to depend on a reliable stream of income, such as in retirement.

-Pros and Cons of High-Yield CDs
+Pros and cons of high-yield CDs

-Pros of High-Yield CDs
+Pros of high-yield CDs

 • Potentially higher yields: Compared to a regular savings account and even some high-yield savings accounts, a high-yield CD could offer a better yield.